 Date: July 2, 2018

-The Toronto Fringe Festival’s new Patio, POSTSCRIPT is situated among residential, retail and office buildings as well as Toronto Western Hospital.
+The Toronto Fringe Festival’s Patio, POSTSCRIPT is situated among residential, retail and office buildings as well as Toronto Western Hospital.
 In an effort to minimize disruption to our neighbours and to mitigate any potential noise issues, we have several practices in place at our patio.

 The site is comprised of our Main Festival box office, an outdoor stage, food vendors, arts and crafts vendors and two bars.
 The Fringe Patio features early evening outdoor entertainment ranging from family style entertainers, local indie bands, comedy nights and artist run cabarets.